-Welcome to this Friday’s Vintage Textile and Needlework Sellers Fan Freebie!
+Welcome to this Friday’s VTNS Fan Freebie!

 If you like this page, be sure to share it with your friends and like our Facebook Fanpage so you can get updates every time we post new patterns.
 Please share your favorite needlework hints, tips and projects in the comments below or with us on Facebook.

 This post contains affiliate links.
 For more information, please see my disclosure policy.

 Share with your friends...Welcome to this Friday’s VTNS Fan Freebie!
 I’m sharing an old but very pretty embroidery design for the flower, Lily of the Valley.
 It’s suggested to use silk floss and to embroider it on a baby...
 Continue reading →

 Share with your friends...Welcome to this Friday’s Vintage Textile and Needlework Sellers Fan Freebie!
 I love all kinds of embroidery, but antique designs are my favorite.
 Today’s freebie comes from a 19th century DMC Library booklet, Motifs for Embroideries No....
 Continue reading →

 Share with your friends...Welcome to this Friday’s VTNS Fan Freebie!
 Today I’ve taken a page out of a Godey’s Lady’s Book and Magazine.
 The month is September but it’s missing the cover so I couldn’t find a date.
 From the...
 Continue reading →